Abinash7G/SentimentAnalysis/README.md

 Python || RNN || LSTM
 # Twitter Sentiment Analysis with RNN and LSTM

 Welcome to the **Twitter Sentiment Analysis** project!
-This Jupyter Notebook (`Tutorial9LSTM&RNN.ipynb`) uses Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) models to predict whether tweets about Trump are positive or negative. **Mahlai detail ma buja tw?** It’s like teaching a robot to read tweets and decide if they’re happy 😊 or critical 😣 by analyzing their words.
-This README will guide you through the project, from setup to running the code, so anyone can understand and use it.
-Tayar chau?
+This Jupyter Notebook (`Tutorial9LSTM&RNN.ipynb`) uses Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM) models to predict whether tweets about Trump are positive or negative.It’s like teaching a robot to read tweets and decide if they’re happy 😊 or critical 😣 by analyzing their words.
+This README will guide you through the project, from setup to running the code, so anyone can understand and use it. are you ready!
 Let’s dive in!

 ## 📖 Project Overview